-- An Annual OGSM planning process, which sets out priorities for the coming business year and reflects the requirements of and feedback from, our major Commissioners and stakeholders. - Performance management through regular reporting against the key deliverables set out in the Corporate, Directorate and departmental OGSM's and against national and local targets. - The achievement of efficiency savings through the Trust's cost improvement programmes with regular review by the Trust's Finance Committee.
+- an Annual OGSM planning process, which sets out priorities for the coming business year and reflects the requirements of, and feedback from, our major Commissioners and stakeholders; - performance management through regular reporting against the key deliverables set out in the Corporate, Directorate and departmental OGSM's and against national and local targets; and - the achievement of efficiency savings through the Trust's cost improvement programmes with regular review by the Trust's Finance Committee.

-Given the continuing recession, this year has again been a difficult one for all public sector organisations with the focus on reducing costs.
-Combined with a need to reduce costs, activity at the hospital has increased significantly during the year, leaving us to balance the need to reduce costs, cope with demand and improve the quality of patient care.
+Given the continuing financial pressures on the public sector, this year has again been a difficult one for all public sector organisations with the focus on reducing costs, coping with peaks in demand and improving the quality of their services.